William Prescott: Later life

 The following anecdote the writer had from Colonel Prescott himself: "While stationed with his regiment near New York in 1776, the out guards brought in a British deserter.
 As they approached the camp the deserter observed to the guards, 'That officer yonder is Colonel Prescott.'
 The guard informed the Colonel of the fact.
 'How come you to know me?' inquired Colonel Prescott.
 'I saw you on Bunker Hill,' replied the soldier, 'and recollected you immediately.'
 'Why did you not kill me at that time?' asked Colonel Prescott.
 'I tried my best,' said the soldier, 'I took deliberate aim at you more than once when I thought it impossible for you to escape.
 I also palsied at you several times with my bayonet when you were as near as I could have wished, and after several of us had taken possession of your works.'
 'You are a brave fellow,' said Colonel Prescott, 'come into my tent and I will treat you.'"
 While on the retreat from the scene of conflict Colonel Prescott came to a house on Charlestown street, near the Boston Neck, where were three or four men who had just prepared a bowl of punch, and which they presented to Colonel Prescott before having tasted it.
 This, to a man suffering with fatigue and parched with thirst, was a most gratifying and acceptable offering.
 Prescott took the bowl, but before he had time to partake of its contents a cannon ball passed through the house, upon which the men immediately fled, leaving Colonel Prescott to drain the bowl by himself and at his leisure.
 Dr. O. Prescott further relates that Colonel Prescott was a true patriot.
 As a neighbor, kind and benevolent, and a peacemaker in to his vain, and was universally loved and respected.
 William died of dropsy of the chest, in Pepperell and was buried with military honors suitable to his rank, life and character at Walton Cemetery.
 He fell at a ripe old age, full of honors, and highly esteemed and respected.
 His widow died October 21, 1821, aged 88 years.

-Slavery
+Opposition to Slavery

 William Prescott never owned slaves, and spoke out against the practice of slavery.
 Prescott advocated that Massachusetts outlaw slavery.
 When Massachusetts did abolish slavery in 1783, Prescott celebrated publicly.
 Prescott was also outspoken about his praise for African-American soldier Salem Poor who fought with Prescott at Bunker Hill, going so far as to sign a letter to the court of Massachusetts praising his conduct in battle and advocating that he be rewarded for it.